telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/manual-setup.md

 }
 ````

-    >tip jQuery must be loaded only once on the page.
+    >jQuery must be loaded only once on the page.
 Before adding jQuery, verify that it is not already loaded from elsewhere in the application                     (layout page, section or bundle).

 1. Add references to Telerik Kendo UI scripts and styles in the ```<head>``` element: